-Steamboat Montessori is a public charter school for grades K-5th, and offers a private, tuition-based preschool program as well, for ages 3-5.
+Steamboat Montessori is a public charter school (free) for grades K-6th, and offers a private, tuition-based preschool program for ages 3-5.

 A charter school is a publicly funded, independent school established by teachers, parents, or community groups under the terms of a charter with a local authority.
 Steamboat Montessori is authorized as a charter school by the Charter School Institute, an independent entity under Colorado’s Department of Education.